dbt-labs/tap-liveperson/README.md

 2. Get credentials from Liveperson.
 You'll need to:

-- create an OAuth appo
+- create an OAuth app
 - get the app key, app secret, client ID, and client secret.
 Save these -- you'll need them in the next step.

 3. Create the config file.